 Ten User Testing Ideas that Really Work

-Whether you’re building a swingset in the backyard or coding a blockchain ledger for microtransactions, you’ll soon know the value of user testing.
+Whether you’re building a swingset in the backyard or coding a blockchain ledger for microtransactions, you’ll soon know the value of tuning into the signals you get from user testing.
 Sometimes just trying to find the users to talk to teaches you something that you can put into your product.
 Listening to the voice of your user is such a powerful thing--we think these ten ideas will help you start off on the right foot.

 #1: Dedicate Yourself to Learning

 User testing is about learning from your customer.
 Form a hypothesis ahead of time, so that your customer interaction will produce results you can act on.
 Focus what you show to the customer and the questions you ask.
 A corollary to this (phrased in the negative) is ‘Test as if you know you’re wrong.’
 The researchers’ frame of mind is just as important as preparing the hypotheses and prototypes.

 A good facilitator can tell whether you are meeting your learning goals (validating or invalidating your hypotheses), and uses opportunities to learn even more.
 He or she keeps things moving, is super-considerate of the customer, and always knows how much time is left.

 When a conversation is important, it pays to think ahead about how it will go.
 We use a script for several reasons: